Chocolate Biscuit Strawberry Shortcakes

 Strawberry shortcake is one of those desserts that is the epitome of a Southern summer dessert.
-To top that, chocolate and strawberries are meant to be served together, especially on Valentines Day!
+To top that, chocolate and strawberries are meant to be served together, don’t cha think?
 Combining those two things, I created a rich, intensely chocolate biscuit made specifically for these Chocolate Biscuit Strawberry Shortcakes.

 The key to tall, flaky biscuits is cutting the fat (butter and/or shortening in large enough pieces so they create air pockets when they melt in the oven.
 Another key is to fold the dough, not knead it, which creates the flaky layers.

 Not all cocoa powders are the same.
 The two main varieties are natural cocoa powder and Dutch process cocoa powder.
 Serious Eats breaks down the difference in detail here.
 In a nutshell, natural cocoa is the most common and works well with baking soda because baking soda is neutral and needs added acidity.
 Dutch process cocoa has the acidity removed with an alkali (giving it that deep, rich, dark color) so, it works well with baking powder because baking powder is basically baking soda with cream of tartar added for acidity.

 I experimented with several types and brands of cocoas, flour, and leavening.
 I was amazed at the differences in color.
 I took a quick picture with my cell phone to share with you here.
 (Note: The one on the left was cut with a slightly smaller cookie cutter.)
 If you don’t have self-rising flour, you can use all-purpose flour and 1 teaspoon baking soda.